Toyota GR GT Could Be the Most Exciting V8 Supercar of the Decade

 Price and Exclusivity

-Toyota hasn’t officially confirmed UK pricing, but industry estimates suggest the GR GT will cost somewhere between £170,000 and £220,000 depending on specification and market.
-In the United States, expectations are for a starting price above $225,000, with some analysts predicting close to $300,000.
+Toyota hasn’t officially confirmed UK pricing.
+However, industry estimates suggest the GR GT will cost somewhere between £170,000 and £220,000 depending on specification and market.
+In the United States, expectations are for a starting price above $225,000.
+Additionally, some analysts predict the price could be close to $300,000.
 (Autoblog)

 That might seem extraordinary for a Toyota, but this isn’t an ordinary Toyota.

-In fact, the company is expected to sell the GR GT in very limited numbers, with buyers likely undergoing an approval process similar to Ferrari and Ford’s GT allocation programmes.
-Toyota hasn’t announced production figures, but everything points towards an extremely exclusive model that could become highly collectible from day one.
+In fact, the company is expected to sell the GR GT in very limited numbers.
+Buyers are likely to undergo an approval process similar to Ferrari and Ford’s GT allocation programmes.
+Toyota hasn’t announced production figures.
+Nevertheless, everything points towards an extremely exclusive model that could become highly collectible from day one.

 Inspired by Legends